-The NDGAP initiated the withdrawal of international protection status of 58 persons and issued a decision on withdrawal in the case of 99 persons (65 refugees, 34 beneficiaries of subsidiary protection) in 2022, which is a huge decrease compared to previous year (see AIDA report 2021 reporting 237 initiated withdrawal procedures).578 The NDGAP did not provide a breakdown of the data based on citizenship and type of international protection status with regard to 2022.579
+The NDGAP initiated the withdrawal of international protection status of 54 persons and issued a decision on withdrawal in the case of 42 persons (25 refugees, 17 beneficiaries of subsidiary protection) in 2023, which is a huge decrease compared to previous years (see AIDA report 2021 reporting 237 initiated withdrawal procedures, see AIDA report 2022 reporting 99 decision on withdrawal).
+The NDGAP did not provide a breakdown of the data based on citizenship and type of international protection status with regard to 2023.

-Contrary to 2019, the HHC is aware of one case from 2020 where a refugee status granted in 1998 was not revoked.
+In 2020 the HHC was aware of one case from 2020 where a refugee status granted in 1998 was not revoked.
 The authority had initiated the revocation in line with the assessment that the circumstances based on which the status had been granted had ceased.
 However, during the procedure the applicant provided sufficient proof to justify his further need for protection.
 The HHC is aware of a case from 2021 where the NDGAP initiated a withdrawal procedure for a Palestinian beneficiary of international protection because the man had obtained a Palestinian passport.
 Nevertheless, he clarified during the procedure that he requested the passport for administrative purposes and that he contemplated to travel to Palestine.
 Based on his statements and justification, the NDGAP terminated the procedure and thus, maintained his status.